 Link's sprite was given a visible mouth in the NES version.

 In the FDS version, you collected items by stabbing them with your sword.
 In the NES version, you touch it and go through the now-standard mini-cutscene, so two new sprite variations of Link were created.
+(You still have to stab collectibles like keys, point bags and magic pickups though.)
 A somewhat cruder version of the sprite for Link holding items already exists in all versions, intended primarily for the ending sequence when Link is holding up the Triforce.

 Zelda's chamber looks vastly different in the NES version: the pillars continue all the way to the exit here, while they originally stopped after the stairs as the ceiling gets lower.
 In addition, torches near Zelda were added, though they're absent in the ending sequence.